-- The proxy company receives the items from your order and waits for you to pay for it.
+- The proxy company receives the items from your order and waits for you to pay for them.

 - Once payment from you has been secured, the Japanese proxy company will ship your item to you.

-1. From Japan – Best for limited edition and second hand items
+2. From Japan – Best for limited edition and second-hand items

 Why should I buy from From Japan?